hyoryung0922/CoSMOS-T2I-Steering/README.md

 ---

 ## 🙋 Acknowledgements
-This work was conducted at Ewha Womans University and inspired by prior work on *Inference-Time Intervention (ITI)* and attention steering in diffusion models.
+This work was conducted at Ewha Womans University and inspired by prior work on *Inference-Time Intervention (ITI)* and attention steering in LLM models.
 ```
 @article{li2024inference,
   title={Inference-time intervention: Eliciting truthful answers from a language model},